Skip to Content

 5) Skyros

-When seeking out unique and non-touristy Greek islands, also take a look at Skyros.
+When seeking out unique non-touristy Greek islands, also take a look at Skyros.

-A best-kept secret, Skyros is a quiet Greek island in the Sporades archipelago (which includes Skiathos, #9 below, and Skopelos).
+A best-kept secret, Skyros is a quiet Greek island in the Sporades archipelago in the Aegean Sea (together with Skiathos, #8 below, and Skopelos).

 When seeking out non-touristy Greek islands, take a look at Skyros.